 Many students in Year 9 have thought about their future, however, are still uncertain about courses or occupations they would like to follow after they have finished School.
 It is wise, therefore, when looking at subject choices, to keep your options open.
-This means choosing a selection of subjects that makes it possible for you to continue thinking about your career choice before making more definite choices as you approach the end of Year 10.
+This means choosing a selection of subjects that makes it possible for students to continue thinking about career choices before making more definite choices as they approach the end of Year 10.